Can Vegan Kids be Healthy Kids?

 - always plan ahead where to eat when you are going out or going on holiday (you may be used to this already);

-- have a school that is able to cater for your kids’ diet; and
+- find a nursery or school that is able to cater to your kids’ diet;

-- pray you don’t have any food allergies or food fussiness to deal with.
+- pray that you don’t have any additional food allergies or food fussiness to deal with;

 Eating more plants will always be a positive step for your health and our planet and that’s why the recipes in my book, The Good Stuff, contain lots of veggies, fruits, nuts, seeds and pulses.
-Even if a recipe is 100% plant-based, I don’t label it as vegan.
-It’s there because it’s delicious and healthy… suitable for non-vegans too!
+Most recipes can be adapted to being vegetarian or vegan.
+When a recipe is 100% plant-based, I don’t label it as vegan, but celebrate its natural deliciousness and healthiness instead.

 If you are a vegan family or trying to cut back on eating animal products you probably have lots of questions about getting your kids’ nutrition right, so here are some of my top tips:

 Oat ‘milk’ generally contains 60mg calcium per 100ml whereas cow or goat milk has 120mg unless it has been specifically fortified with additional calcium.
 Shop bought almond or coconut ‘milks’ unless fortified, contain almost none!
-Since little kids need 550-700mg of calcium a day to keep their bones strong, this can amount to needing to drink over 1 litre of oat milk which more than most littlies could drink in one day – so you need to look for other naturally calcium-rich foods to maintain enough calcium.
+Toddlers need 350mg daily, 4-6 year-olds 450mg, 7-10 year-olds 550mg and 11 years upwards 800-1,000mg of calcium a day to keep their bones strong, This is around 3 glasses of fortified oat milk daily or 6 of non-fortified organic oat milk for littles, which more than most drink in one day – so you need to look for other naturally calcium-rich foods to maintain enough calcium.